How Stripe accelerates work with automations in Slack, Sales Cloud and Slack Sales Elevate

 Elsewhere, Slack helps Stripe to build custom apps that speed up tasks such as employee onboarding.
 When a class of new hires joins Stripe, they are automatically added to a Slack channel where they can connect with one another.
 Onboarding conversations are kept in one central place, and leaders can pin messages and bookmark links containing important information so it’s easy to find.

-Carter estimates that these automations save Stripe’s people operations team thousands of hours of manual labour each month.
+Carter estimates that these automations save Stripe’s people operations team thousands of hours of manual labor each month.

 Bringing Stripe to more users with Slack Sales Elevate